Skip to main content

 • Interac debit

-If you applied for provisional registration, we will notify you after steps 5 and 6 if you are approved and how to submit the applicable payment.
+If you applied for provisional licensure, we will notify you after steps 5 and 6 if you are approved and how to submit the applicable payment.

 Step 4: Submit the required documentation